akmistry/akmistry.github.io/content/posts/2022-10-17-sparsearray.md

 day.

 I'll skip to what I believe is the reason for the performance gap...
 CPU caches.
-By locating all the indices together, we're creating spacial locallity and increasing the rate of cache hits when doing the binary search.
+By locating all the indices together, we're creating spacial locality and increasing the rate of cache hits when doing the binary search.
 In this benchmark, on average, each sparse 256-element array contains 64 elements (at 25% capacity).
 A cache line on my x86-64 CPU is 64 bytes, hence the binary